Activities for your child

 Pet Programmes at Starship

 Pet programmes at Starship are held in "Ella's cuddle corner", a purpose-built enclosed area in the Atrium on Level Two of Starship, where long term or critically ill children can have a visit from their pets.
-It is also the site of the Pet Outreach programme.

 Children's personal pets